-With the exception of basic Energy cards and previously printed cards that appear in Standard-legal sets, players may not use cards from Pokémon sets prior to Black & White-Next Destinies.
-Players using previously printed cards that appear in Standard-legal sets must play those cards using the wording of the most recent printing of the card.
-New sets are allowed as soon as the product has been released in that rating zone.
-In events that include multiple rating zones, such as the Pokémon TCG World Championships, the format of the United States will be used.
+With the exception of basic Energy cards and previously printed cards that appear in Standard-legal expansions, players may not use cards from Pokémon expansions prior to Black & White-Boundaries Crossed.
+Players using previously printed cards that appear in Standard-legal expansions must play those cards using the wording of the most recent printing of the card.
+New expansions are allowed in all rating zones three weeks after they are released in the United States.